magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force.md

 ## Visualization

-> Keep in mind, that if you want to visualize it like the animation above, you need some extra code lines:
+Keep in mind, that if you want to visualize it like the animation above, you need some extra code lines.

+There is an [Example Animations - Custom export Pyvista](https://magpylib.readthedocs.io/en/latest/_pages/user_guide/examples/examples_vis_animations.html#custom-export-pyvista), where you can read up the functionality of visualizing code with Pyvista.

+But if you only want to let this example run, without any background information, you can copy the underneath code in the same file, which you have created for the values.

 ```python
 def display(targets):